-Jessica Rudman is a Connecticut-based composer whose recent works engage with contemporary social themes through realistic or fantastical frames.
-Described as a “new music ninja” (Hartford Advocate), her style unifies melodic development and narrative structures with extended techniques to create an intense emotional expression.
-Her pieces often differ in language and approach, with the common thread being expressivity.
-She believes that the ability to evoke an emotional response in one’s audience is of extreme importance in our current social, economic, and political environment.
+Jessica Rudman’s recent music inspires empathy for contemporary social issues through stories of myth, magic, and sci-fi.
+Described as a “new music ninja” by the Hartford Advocate, she blends lyrical melodies and dramatic narrative structures with sensual harmony and vibrant color to draw the audience into the world she has created.
+Her works for the concert hall, dance, and opera often differ in musical language and approach, with the common thread always being expressivity.
+She believes that the ability to reach one’s audience is of extreme importance in our current social, economic, and political environment.

 Articles by Jessica Rudman: